 Jicama is a slightly sweet crunchy root vegetable and adds a great flavor to autumn coleslaws.
 It’s a lovely addition to the vegan Thanksgiving table!
 Ask for it at well stocked supermarkets and produce stands.
 If you can’t find it, substitute crisp white turnip.

 If you’re a popcorn fan, here’s a kitchen (or fireplace) tool you’ll enjoy using.
 Microwave popcorn might be a smidgeon easier, but it doesn’t compare with the deep, delicious flavor produced by this old-fashioned popcorn popper.
 Made by Jacob Bromwell, the oldest cookware company in the U.S. (founded in 1819), this popper is composed of […]

-How many of you are full-fledged carnivores and think your tummy and tastebuds wouldn’t be satisfied without meat or cheese? more →
+I’d like to take a quick poll.
+Three Questions.
+How many of you are vegan or vegetarian, and think the slow cooker is not your friend?
+How many of you are full-fledged carnivores and think your tummy and tastebuds wouldn’t be satisfied without meat or cheese?